estherkxy/GA_Projects/Project_3/README.md

 Likewise, for r/Headphones, the general n-grams used were mostly audio equipment (amplifiers and filters) related.
 This could help with potential upselling when a customer searches for the headphones to buy as the chatbot could also provide a prompt where the related items are suggested for purchase together with the headphones set.

 Model selection wise, some of the limitations were mostly related to time and resource constraints whereby using a `GridSearchCV` with all the hyper parameters for tuning is not feasible.
 As such, some variations with a better scoring may be missed out upon.
-However, given the reasonably high accuracy score achieved in this model, the current selection is deemed to be accpetable for a preliminary project.
+However, given the reasonably high accuracy score achieved in this model, the current selection is deemed to be acceptable for a preliminary project.

 In order to further improve the model in future projects, it would be ideal to train the model to recognize a wider range of n-grams relating to the individual items.
 This would involve obtaining a larger and more reliable dataset.